 Sheet Pan Honey-Chipotle Chicken and Sweet Potatoes

-2 to 3 canned chipotle chiles in adobo, plus 1 tablespoon adobo sauce
+chipotle chiles from a can of chipotles in adobo, plus 1 tablespoon adobo sauce

 Cooked rice, for serving

-Place the chipotle chiles, adobo sauce, garlic, oil, honey, cumin, and juice of half a lime in a blender or food processor and blend until smooth.
-Season with salt (start with 1/2 teaspoon), making sure it is fairly salty since it is a marinade.
+Place the chipotle chiles, adobo sauce, garlic, oil, honey, cumin, juice of half a lime, and salt in a blender or food processor and blend until smooth

-Place the chicken thighs, sweet potato, and red onion in a large zip-top bag and pour in the marinade.
+Place the chicken, sweet potato, and red onion in a large zip-top bag and pour in the marinade.
 Seal the bag and shake to evenly coat everything in the marinade.
 Refrigerate for at least 2 hours or up to overnight.

 Arrange a rack in the middle of the oven and heat to 425°F.

 Place the chicken skin-side up and the vegetables on a rimmed baking sheet.
-Roast until the chicken registers 165°F in the thickest part of the meat and the vegetables are tender and lightly caramelized, 30 to 35 minutes.
+Roast until the chicken registers 165°F in the thickest part of the meat not touching bone and the vegetables are tender and lightly caramelized, 30 to 35 minutes.